Schedule of Events

 Add session to My Planner

-Learn about the Child and Family Development Department and Major.
+Learn about the Child and Family Development Department and major.
 The department advisor, faculty members, students, and alumni will talk with prospective students and their families.

 College of Arts and Letters (First-Years)